1951FDG/vectordrawableresdir2colorresfile/README.md

-# Converts a vector drawable resource directory into a color resource file.
+# Converts a vector drawable resource directory into a color resource file

 This is used to find and replace usages of colors in vector drawables (e.g., to force usage of colors in the Material Design spec only).